 Six villages in the County (Freeport, Garden City, Hempstead, Mineola, Rockville Centre, and Roslyn) own and operate their own sewage collection systems, which discharge sewage to either Bay Park or Cedar Creek.
 The City of Long Beach owns and operates its own sewage collection system and treatment plant.
+The County has entered into an agreement to decommission the City of Long Beach's treatment plant and consolidate its sewage system into the County's sewer system.
 In addition, there are several other sewage collection systems and treatment plants within the County, operated by other governmental agencies or special districts.